High Dimensional Mode Hunting Using Pettiest Components Analysis: Basic notions

 where $x_{j (\alpha)}$ is an $\alpha$-quantile.
 If a box $b^\ast$ is in the eligible set, and without it the remaining $S \setminus b^\ast$ will give the maximum average value of response variable, $b^\ast$ is the specific box selected to remove in this loop.
 Formally we write

-where ave is the average.
+where avg is the average.
 Update the new box as $B = S \setminus b^{\ast}$ and run the same procedure on $B$.
 The process is iterated until the final box $B$ has probability $\beta$.
 The peeling procedure is shown in Fig. \ref{Fig.peel}.

 After peeling, a second step called \textit{pasting} is performed in order to correct for the greediness of peeling.
-We will not consider pasting in this paper.
+We will not consider pasting here.
 Finally, the third step is called \textit{covering}, which means that after the peeling stage, the final box $B$ is deleted from $S$, and then the whole procedure of peeling is repeated in $S \setminus B$.